Belfast Cenotaph

-The memorial was completed in 1927 and officially unveiled by Viscount Allenby on 11 November 1929.
+The memorial was completed in 1927 and was officially unveiled by Viscount Allenby on 11 November 1929.
 No Catholic organisations participated in the formal unveiling ceremony, but veterans from the 16th (Irish) Division laid a wreath after the ceremony ended, and participated the following year.

 In addition to the usual Remembrance Sunday services, there are also annual ceremonies to remember the first day of the Battle of the Somme on 1 July.
 Controversially, the first Sinn Féin Lord Mayor of Belfast Alex Maskey laid a wreath on 1 July 2002.

-Nearby are memorials the service of Irish regiments in the Boer War and the Korean War, and to US forces who arrived in Northern Ireland in 1942.
+Nearby are memorials to the service of Irish regiments in the Boer War and the Korean War, and to US forces who arrived in Northern Ireland in 1942.